Buying at Auction

 If you identify a property that you want to buy please register your interest so that we can contact you if the property is to be sold prior or withdrawn.

 Inspect the legal documents, when available, and any special conditions.
 We recommend that you obtain independent legal advice before bidding.
-Legal documents can be downloaded free of charge from our website.
+Legal documents can be downloaded free of charge from the Auction House Sussex website.

 If you decide to have a survey done please ask your surveyor to contact us and we will make the necessary access arrangements.